gofullstack/gearman-node/README.md

 ### gearman.Job

-An object representing a job that has been submitted.
+An object representing a job that has been submitted. `gearman.Job` instances are EventEmitters.

 ## Tests